xrsl/cvx/README.md

 ### `cvx tailor <issue>`

 Tailor CV and cover letter interactively.
-The AI edits your LaTeX source files directly, then you can build PDFs with your TeX distribution.
+Automatically creates/switches to the issue branch (`42-company-role`), then starts an AI session to edit your LaTeX source files.

 ```bash
 cvx tailor 42                    # Start/resume tailoring session